AI Skills for Customer Success: The New Competitive Advantage

 Final Word: Skills Define the Strategy

 Customer success is no longer just about knowing how to manage accounts.
-It's about knowing how to guide strategy, communicate value, and scale impact-while collaborating with AI to do it more efficiently.
+It's about knowing how to guide strategy, communicate value, and scale impact, while collaborating with AI to do it more efficiently.

 The most valuable customer success AI skills won't come from certifications or one-off training sessions.
 They'll be built in the rhythm of daily work: writing better prompts, running smarter QBRs, testing outreach strategies, and questioning AI outputs.